robhhr/quotes/README.md

 ## Quotes on Dev 💬

 WP-based theme that fetches a random quote on load and accepts quotes submissions.
-Built with HTML, WordPress, CSS, PHP, vanilla JS & jQuery.
+Built with HTML, WordPress, CSS (SASS), PHP, vanilla JS & jQuery.

 This project is a random quote generator that saves the quotes in the archives back-end and supports personal quotes submissions.